• Skip to primary navigation

 Dehydrate Canned Pumpkin - Make Pumpkin Powder

-Dehydrate canned pumpkin and save tons of space in your pantry, plus give you tons of ways to use pumpkin powder all year long!
+Dehydrate canned pumpkin, save tons of space in your pantry, and give you tons of ways to use pumpkin powder all year long!
+It even lets you make pumpkin pies any time you want without storing those cans!

 Canned pumpkin dried in a jar (pumpkin leather) with pumpkin powder for food storage

 I use pumpkin all year long.
-We love muffins all throughout the year, and will make pumpkin pancakes or smoothies if we're in the mood.
-Especially if we're partaking in a little Harry Potter movie marathoning.
+We love muffins throughout the year and will make pumpkin pancakes or smoothies if we’re in the mood, especially if we’re partaking in a little Harry Potter movie marathoning.
 But seriously, we eat pumpkin all year long.

-Why dehydrate pumpkin when you've already got it canned or frozen in your freezer?
+Why dehydrate pumpkin when you’ve already got it canned or frozen in your freezer?
 Space-saving, my friends, space-saving.
-Especially if you are one who tends to be a bit purist about when you can eat pumpkin, you can stockpile through the season, and create space by dehydrating your overstock.
+Especially if you tend to be a bit purist about when you can eat pumpkin, you can stockpile through the season and create space by dehydrating your overstock.

 Plus, it's another powder to add to your powder collection in the pantry!